0w0Demonic/Tanuki/rambling/EM_ENABLEFEATURE.md

 >## `EN_AFTER_PASTE` Notification
 >
->Sent successful clipboard paste operation is performed an on edit control.
+>Sent after a successful clipboard paste operation was performed an on edit control.
 >
 >### Parameters
 >